-According to Industry Reports, the proppant market is projected to grow from $10.03 billion in 2021 to $13.88 billion by 2028, demonstrating a CAGR of 4.9%.
+As highlighted by industry reports, the proppant market is anticipated to expand from $10.03 billion in 2021 to $13.88 billion by 2028, reflecting a compound annual growth rate (CAGR) of 4.9%.

 Previous: Key Considerations When Choosing Ceramic Proppants for Fracturing